WordPress/gutenberg/docs/data/data-core-editor.md

 Returns an action object used in signalling that the user has stopped typing.

+### enterFormattedText

+Returns an action object used in signalling that the caret has entered formatted text.

+### exitFormattedText

+Returns an action object used in signalling that the user caret has exited formatted text.

-### createNotice
+### updatePostLock

-Returns an action object used to create a notice.
+Returns an action object used to lock the editor.

 *Parameters*

- * status: The notice status.
- * content: The notice content.
- * options: The notice options.
-Available options:
-                             `id` (string; default auto-generated)
-                             `isDismissible` (boolean; default `true`).
+ * lock: Details about the post lock status, user, and nonce.

-### removeNotice
+### fetchReusableBlocks

-Returns an action object used to remove a notice.
+Returns an action object used to fetch a single reusable block or all reusable blocks from the REST API into the store.

 *Parameters*

- * id: The notice id.

-### fetchSharedBlocks

-Returns an action object used to fetch a single shared block or all shared blocks from the REST API into the store.

-*Parameters*

- * id: If given, only a single shared block with this ID will be fetched.
+ * id: If given, only a single reusable block with this ID will be fetched.

-### receiveSharedBlocks
+### receiveReusableBlocks

-Returns an action object used in signalling that shared blocks have been received. `results` is an array of objects containing:
+Returns an action object used in signalling that reusable blocks have been received. `results` is an array of objects containing:
- - `sharedBlock` - Details about how the shared block is persisted.
+ - `reusableBlock` - Details about how the reusable block is persisted.
  - `parsedBlock` - The original block.

 *Parameters*

- * results: Shared blocks received.
+ * results: Reusable blocks received.

-### saveSharedBlock
+### saveReusableBlock

-Returns an action object used to save a shared block that's in the store to the REST API.
+Returns an action object used to save a reusable block that's in the store to the REST API.

 *Parameters*

- * id: The ID of the shared block to save.
+ * id: The ID of the reusable block to save.

-### deleteSharedBlock
+### deleteReusableBlock

-Returns an action object used to delete a shared block via the REST API.
+Returns an action object used to delete a reusable block via the REST API.

 *Parameters*

- * id: The ID of the shared block to delete.
+ * id: The ID of the reusable block to delete.

-### updateSharedBlockTitle
+### updateReusableBlockTitle

-Returns an action object used in signalling that a shared block's title is to be updated.
+Returns an action object used in signalling that a reusable block's title is to be updated.

 *Parameters*

- * id: The ID of the shared block to update.
+ * id: The ID of the reusable block to update.
  * title: The new title.

 ### convertBlockToStatic

-Returns an action object used to convert a shared block into a static block.
+Returns an action object used to convert a reusable block into a static block.

 *Parameters*

- * uid: The ID of the block to attach.
+ * clientId: The client ID of the block to attach.

-### convertBlockToShared
+### convertBlockToReusable

-Returns an action object used to convert a static block into a shared block.
+Returns an action object used to convert a static block into a reusable block.

 *Parameters*

- * uid: The ID of the block to detach.
+ * clientIds: The client IDs of the block to detach.

 ### insertDefaultBlock